GUARD: A Safe Reinforcement Learning Benchmark: Conclusions

 \section{Conclusions}

-Applying RL algorithms to safety-critical real-world applications poses significant challenges due to their trial-and-error nature.
-To address the problem, the literature has witnessed a rapid emergence of safe RL (constrained RL) approaches, where agents explore the environment while adhering to safety constraints.
-However, comparing diverse safe RL algorithms remains challenging.
 This paper introduces GUARD, the \textbf{G}eneralized \textbf{U}nified S\textbf{A}fe \textbf{R}einforcement Learning \textbf{D}evelopment Benchmark.
 GUARD offers several advantages over existing benchmarks.
 Firstly, it provides a generalized framework with a wide range of RL agents, tasks, and constraint specifications.
 Secondly, GUARD has self-contained implementations of a comprehensive range of state-of-the-art safe RL algorithms.
 Lastly, GUARD is highly customizable, allowing researchers to tailor tasks and algorithms to specific needs.
 Using GUARD, we present a comparative analysis of state-of-the-art safe RL algorithms across various task settings, establishing essential baselines for future research.